Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Problem Background

-In contrast to the primal problem, which consists of minimization of a function space, and is therefore infinite dimensional, the dual problem is an optimization problem over a finite number of variables subject to an infinite constraint space.
-The dual form of this problem is in fact easier to solve in this form, as Arzelier \cite{ARZELIER2016373} showed, through leveraging standard discretization methods for semi-infinite programs.
+In contrast to the infinite dimensional primal problem, the dual problem is an optimization problem over a finite number of variables subject to an infinite constraint space.
+The dual form of this problem is in fact easier to solve in this form, as Arzelier \cite{ARZELIER2016373} leveraged, through exchange methods for semi-infinite programs \cite{Reemtsen1998,Hettich2009}.